 The Owls' defense of its 2003 A-Sun title was not an easy one, as it took a dramatic doubleheader sweep of UCF in the regular-season finale to clinch the top seed for the A-Sun Championships.

 With so much success, sometimes a season simply cannot match the high expectations.
 For Joyce and FAU, that season was 2005, when the Owls went 37-32, clinched the second seed for the A-Sun Tournament but saw their streak of conference titles and NCAA berths come to an end.
 Of the 32 losses, 19 came against teams that eventually qualified for the NCAA Tournament.

-FAU sought to defend its Sun Belt regular season and tournament titles, and actually had a better conference record (17-7) than it did its first year in the conference (16-8).
+FAU sought out to defend its Sun Belt regular season and tournament titles, and actually had a better conference record (17-7) than it did its first year in the conference (16-8).
 However, the Owls were supplanted as regular season and tournament champions by eventual Women's College World Series participant Louisiana-Lafayette.

 In 2009 the Owls struggled to a 7th place finish in the Sun Belt during the regular season, but made a run all the way to the Championship Game of the Sun Belt Tournament.
 Coach Joyce had two players named to both the all-conference and all-tournament teams and Caitlyn Bliss was just the fourth player in program history to be named to the NFCA All-Region First Team.

-Outside FAU, Joyce has been involved both as a coach and as a player at the highest levels of softball.
+Outside of FAU, Joyce has been involved as a coach and a player at the highest levels of softball.
 Her coaching experience includes a four-year stint in the women's professional softball ranks, winning the World Series in each of those seasons.
 She has also coached and played softball with many of the nation's top collegiate coaches.